law108000/nestjs-blueprint-crud/examples/apps/basic-crud/README.md

   ```

   This suite is safe to extend with additional flows without impacting other showcases.

+  The existing specs verify Waterline-style queries, `add/remove/replace` association flows, and the raw-array payloads required for Sails blueprint parity.

 > The example test harness relies on the shared utilities in `examples/tooling/test-helpers.ts` for bootstrapping and table resets.